bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

-Echo-Planar Imaging (EPI) schemes typically used in the acquisition of diffusion and functional MRI may also be *intended for* estimating the *B<sub>0</sub>* field nonuniformity inside the scanner (in other words, *mapping the field*,) without the acquisition of additional MRI schemes such as gradient-recalled echo (GRE) sequences that are stored under the `fmap/` folder of the BIDS structure.
+Echo-Planar Imaging (EPI) schemes typically used in the acquisition of diffusion and functional MRI may also be *intended for* estimating the *B<sub>0</sub>* field nonuniformity inside the scanner (in other words, *mapping the field*) without the acquisition of additional MRI schemes such as gradient-recalled echo (GRE) sequences that are stored under the `fmap/` folder of the BIDS structure.